THANK YOU TO OUR SPONSORS:

 Amy Rogers (217) 300-7613 arogers9@illinois.edu

-IBRL will provide shuttle transportation to and from the I-Hotel and the various course events.
+IBRL will provide shuttle transportation to and from the Holiday Inn and the various course events.

-If you are not staying at the I-Hotel, you may park in the I-Hotel’s lot and use the shuttle.
+If you are not staying at the Holiday Inn, you may park in the hotel’s lot and use the shuttle.

 If you will drive yourself independently to campus, the ACES Library is at 1101 S. Goodwin Ave, Urbana, IL 61801.
 There is limited metered parking in the circle drive parking lot in front of the ACES Library, as well as more metered options along Pennsylvania Avenue outside of IBRL (1300 W. Pennsylvania, Urbana, IL 61801).
 The ACES Library is just a short walk from IBRL.
 The campus parking meters are monitored by Mobile Meter.
 Please note that unmetered parking spots are likely reserved faculty/staff spots.